alesegdia/ragman/README.md

 * Command line help and stuff.
 Two ways to launch the map editor (specify map data by params or specify just one file).
 Three in the future (add calling the mapeditor without args, splashing to create new map).
 * Basic interface with GGLib::StateObject switching and a nice background
 * Added save, load and new map buttons
+* In map editor, if no args specified, create new map (splash the gui).
+* Switching between Edition and Load, and successful data (map) sharing with some tricky code.